 The word history comes from the Greek word historía which means “to learn or know by inquiry”.
 History is important because it helps us to understand the present.
 On the articles displayed in our blog, we encourage you to probe, dispute, dig deeper, inquire.
 History is not static.
 It’s fluid.
 It changes and grows and becomes richer and more complex when any individual interacts with it.

 We have given the historical context for every photograph we have shared.
 Each photo is accompanied by its historical description, the circumstances, the date the photo was taken, the photographer’s name and the copyright holder.
-Also each photo is posted in its best resolution available.
+Also each photo is posted in its best available resolution.
 We put a lot of effort in writing a factual, correct and informative article.
 Our blog is updated almost on daily basis.
 To stay tuned please subscribe or like our facebook page.

 You’re free to share our blog or our articles, please provide a link to our website or to that specific article.
 By doing that, you appreciate our hard work and we will feel encouraged.
-If you have any questions or comments or if there’s any factual mistake on the articles, please send us your suggestions.
+If you have any questions, comments or if there’s any factual mistake on the articles, please send us your suggestions.
 If you find any grammatical/typo errors, you’re welcome to point them out.
 You can contact us here.